EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 .. note:: | This will automatically install the `NumPy` and `SciPy` :ref:`requirements <pybacktrack_requirements>`.
           | However, as mentioned in :ref:`requirements <pybacktrack_requirements>`, `GMT` and `pyGPlates` still need to be manually installed.

+.. warning:: | On Mac systems, when using `Macports <https://www.macports.org/>`_, it might be better to install to the
+               local user install directory with ``pip install --user pybacktrack`` to avoid confusing Macports (which installs to the system install directory).
+             | And on linux systems, if you have admin privileges, you can install to the system install directory with ``sudo pip install pybacktrack``.

 To install the latest development version (requires Git on local system), run:
 ::